Mardi Himal Base Camp Trek - 7 Days

 How can I prepare for altitude?

-The risk of AMS is low, but acclimatization is built into the itinerary.
+The risk of AMS is low, but acclimatisation is built into the itinerary.
 Stay hydrated and ascend slowly, especially beyond High Camp.

 Are there age restrictions?